rcedgar/usearch12/README.md

 Currently building on OSX is not implemented.
 The Linux `Makefile` might work as-is, at most a few simple tweaks will be needed.
 An OSX binary is included in Release [12.0-beta1](https://github.com/rcedgar/usearch12/releases/tag/v12.0-beta1), this binary was kindly provided by [@igortru](https://github.com/igortru).

+## Older versions of usearch

+Binaries for usearch versions 5 though 11 are provided at [https://github.com/rcedgar/usearch_old_binaries/](https://github.com/rcedgar/usearch_old_binaries/), licensed under CC0-1.0 (public domain).
+There are no plans to provide source code for the older versions.

 ## Citing usearch

 Please cite the appropriate paper(s) listed here: [https://rcedgar.github.io/usearch12_documentation/citation.html](https://rcedgar.github.io/usearch12_documentation/citation.html)